forensic-science-conferences-meetings-event

 Since 1986, AAFS has fostered international professional exchange in the form of the AAFS International Educational Outreach Program (IEOP) encouraging Members to attend the many worldwide forensic science conferences.
 The objective of AAFS international travel is to provide opportunities to Academy members to meet with forensic science colleagues, to participate whenever possible in major international forensic science meetings, to visit laboratories and, at the same time, to experience the rich heritages and cultures of the peoples and lands to be visited.
 For questions concerning the Academy's IEOPs, please contact Donna Grogan.

-2022 International Educational Outreach (IEOP) - Croatia
+2024 International Educational Outreach (IEOP) - Rwanda

 Previous International Educational Outreach Destinations